melaus/github-top5/README.md

 This is built in two parts. ```github.py``` works as a 'library' and carries out the call to the public GitHub API to obtain repo information of a user.
 The content is being sorted and transformed to form the output of the two endpoints.
 The GitHub API returns a status 404 if the API call is failed, e.g. a non-existing username is given.
 This API handles such error similarly. ```top5_api.py``` forms the structure of the API call using ```Flask```.

-Pagination is used to retrieve all public repos, as the maximum number of repos that can be retrieved per call is 100.
-A token is used to increase the rate limit.
+Pagination is used to retrieve all public repos of the given user, as the maximum number of repos that can be retrieved per call is 100.
+A token is used to increase the rate limit per hour.

 ## Deployment
 This is the first time I have written an API and made it available on the web.
 The closest experience was setting up my [static personal website](https://www.melaus.xyz) using ```jinja2```, which also gave me basic experience in encrypting a website, basic handling of ```nginx``` and self-hosting on DigitalOcean.